 The importance of the qualification negating the effect of supplements to the Disclosure Letter can be illustrated by a simple example.
 Assume that a material lawsuit is brought against the Seller after the signing date and that the Seller promptly discloses the lawsuit to the Buyer in a Disclosure Letter supplement as required by Section 5.5.
 Assume further that the lawsuit remains pending on the scheduled closing date.
-In these circumstances, the representation in Section 3.18(a) (which states that, except as disclosed in the Disclosure Letter, there are no legal Proceedings pending against the Seller) will be deemed accurate as of the Closing Date if the Disclosure Letter supplement is taken into account, but will be deemed materially inaccurate if the supplements to the Disclosure Letter are not to be given effect, the Buyer will be able to terminate the acquisition in this situation.
+In these circumstances, the representation in Section 3.18(a) (which states that, except as disclosed in the Disclosure Letter, there are no legal Proceedings pending against the Seller) will be deemed accurate as of the Closing Date if the Disclosure Letter supplement is taken into account, but will be deemed materially inaccurate if the supplement is not taken into account.
+Because Section 7.1 provides specifically that supplements to the Disclosure Letter are not to be given effect, the Buyer will be able to terminate the acquisition in this situation.
 Although supplements to the Disclosure Letter are not given effect for purposes of determining whether the Buyer has a "walk right" under Section 7.1, such supplements are given limited effect (in one circumstance) for purposes of determining whether the Buyer has a right to indemnification after the Closing (see Section 11.2(a)).